ProvableHQ/leo/documentation/guides/devnet.md

 leo query transaction {TRANSACTION_ID}
 ```

-The transaction API endpoint is instructive in verifying whether a transaction succeeded or failed.
-Since both successful and failed transactions execute a fee transaction, if only the fee transaction appears, that is a clear indication that the transaction has failed.
-Note that on the Testnet and on Mainnet, failed transactions still require a fee since the network is performing a computation.
+Use the transaction API endpoint to verify if a transaction succeeded.
+Successful and failed transactions both execute a fee transaction.
+If only the fee transaction appears, the transaction failed.
+Failed Testnet and Mainnet transactions still require a fee because the network performs a computation.

 A [full list of API endpoints](https://docs.explorer.provable.com/docs/api/v2/intro) is available in the explorer documentation.